lancekindle/OtsuPyre/README.md

 - 4: 256<sup>4</sup> == 4,294,967,296
 - 5: 256<sup>5</sup> == 1,099,511,627,776

 Which can be interpreted to say that Naive Otsu's Method can easily find 3 thresholds, while OtsuPyre can find 8.
-After those points, both algorithms quickly succum to the exponential increase in computation time.
+After those points, both algorithms quickly succumb to the exponential increase in computation time.